Helping young adults succeed in work, relationships and life.

 - Lost about what they want to do ‘when they grow up’

-- A history of learning challenges: Learning Disability, Attention Deficit Hyperactive Disorder (ADHD) or Asperger’s Syndrome that has negatively impacted them/their development as they were growing up
+- May have learning challenges: Learning Disability, Attention Deficit Hyperactive Disorder (ADHD) or Asperger’s Syndrome

-- Sense of entitlement, self-absorbed, grandiose ideas about self that are unrealistic
+- Sense of entitlement, self-absorbed, and unrealistic ideas about self

-- Few solid friendships (many of whom may have launched more successfully)
+- Few solid friendships (many have moved on with their lives)

-How Are They Struggling to Master the Developmental Tasks of Young Adulthood?
+What Are the Struggles and Developmental Tasks of Young Adulthood?

 The 20’s are a decade of intense change and exploration that could impact many aspects of their life moving forward.
 These are the developmental challenges that all young adults must face.